nearform/udaru/docs/why-udaru.md

 ## Udaru Features

 We developed Udaru in an attempt to fix these problems.
 Udaru is first and foremost a standalone Authorization service, which is architected for use in modern day distributed, microservice based systems.
-It's fully decoupled from Authentication - after all they are two distinct things - and is designed to be flexible and comprehensive enough to be dropped in to any solution.
+It's fully decoupled from Authentication - after all they are two distinct things - and is designed to be modular, flexible and comprehensive enough to be used in to any platform.

 Here are its high level features:

 *   Policy Based Access Control (PBAC) model, heavily inspired by Access Management in [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html) and other tools like [Ladon](https://github.com/ory/ladon) and [KeyCloak](http://www.keycloak.org/).
 *   Supports Organizations, nested Teams, and User entities that are used to build the access model.
 *   Policies can be attached to Users, Teams and Organizations.
-*   Two primary REST APIs: a Management API for managing Organizations, Teams and Users, and an Authentication API for permission management.
+*   Two primary REST APIs: a Management API for managing Organizations, Teams and Users, and an Authentication API for access management.
-*   Available for use as a Node.js module, as a [Hapi](http://hapijs.com) plugin, and as a standalone service.
+*   Available for use as a Node.js [module](https://github.com/nearform/udaru/tree/master/packages/udaru-core), as a [Hapi](http://hapijs.com) [plugin](https://github.com/nearform/udaru/tree/master/packages/udaru-hapi-plugin), and as a standalone [service](https://github.com/nearform/udaru/tree/master/packages/udaru-hapi-server).
 *   The Management API can be used to easily build Administration tools.
-*   Supports static and dynamic policies; static policies are authorization rules that don't change, dynamic policies are policies that can be created on the fly, this allows advanced features such as users sharing specific data with each other.
+*   Supports static and dynamic policies; static policies are authorization rules that don't change, dynamic policies are policies that can be created on the fly, this allows advanced features; for example users sharing specific data with each other.
 *   The Management API also makes governance quick and exact, i.e. you can query to see who exactly has access to what in your system in real time.

 For more, see the main Udaru [documentation](./overview.md).